Home > Short-term health insurance > Short-term health insurance in Florida

 Whether you live in Miami or in the suburbs outside Tampa, there may be times when short-term health insurance is your only realistic option for coverage.
 Common situations:

-- You missed open enrollment for ACA-compliant individual market coverage (ie, Obamacare) or your employer’s health plan, and do not qualify for a special enrollment period.
+- You missed open enrollment for ACA-compliant individual-market coverage or your employer’s health plan, and do not qualify for a special enrollment period.

 - You’ll soon be enrolled in Medicare but have no other health insurance options in the meantime.

 - You’ve already enrolled in an ACA-compliant plan but have to wait up to several weeks before the insurance coverage takes effect.
 For example, if you enroll during open enrollment (Nov.
-1 – Jan.
+1 – Dec.
 15 in most states), your new plan won’t take effect until Jan.
-1, if you enroll by Dec.
-15. And if you sign up during a special enrollment period, you’ll generally have to wait until at least the start of the following month before your new plan is effective.
+1. And if you sign up during a special enrollment period, you’ll generally have to wait until at least the start of the following month before your new plan is effective.

 People who are ineligible for premium subsidies for ACA coverage through the Marketplace include: